 Gudgeon Pin

-An internal combustion engine part that connects the piston to the connecting rod is called a gudgeon pin or wrist pin in the United States.
+In the United States, we refer to an internal combustion engine part that connects the piston to the connecting rod as a gudgeon pin or wrist pin.
 As the piston moves, it offers a bearing for the connecting rod to pivot on.

 The piston pin is often a forged short hollow rod of high-strength, high-hardness alloy steel that may be physically separated from the connecting rod, piston, and crosshead.
 In the piston, a circular saw secures the chamfered pin ends, while the small-bore end of the connecting rod encircles it from the center.